dousbao/TOaNL/README.md

 ## Technical detail
 * We have implemented a few modulers.
 The projector, rotater, shader and rasterizer.
 Inspired by linear algebra courses MATH232.
-* There are also some utils modules, such as input interface, which was designed strictly under the signal design pattern.
+* There are also some utils modules, such as input interface, which was designed strictly under the signal design pattern, and threadsafe.

 ## Screenshot
 * ![screenshot](etc/20231021-20:05:18.png)